stratedge/visa/README.md

 Visa provides the following functionality:

-* Use a random string or UUID for Client ID; and
+* Use a random string (default) or UUID for Client ID;
-* Provide the `CheckFirstPartyClient` middleware class to authenticate a client as a first party client
+* Provide the `CheckFirstPartyClient` middleware class to authenticate a client as a first party client; and
+* Override Passport's default error handlers so that errors bubble to the global error handler (default) or allow the built-in Passport error handling to deal with errors.

 # Installation